 There may be, in the future, potentially new or different accounting pronouncements or regulatory rulings, which could impact the way we are required to account for certain of our existing securities and/or the securities we are offering by this prospectus supplement and the accompanying prospectus, and which may have an adverse impact on our future financial condition and results of operations.
 With respect to our existing debt securities and the debentures we are offering, we are required under U.S. GAAP as presently in effect to include in outstanding shares for purposes of computing earnings per share only a number of shares underlying the debentures that, at the end of a given quarter, have a value in excess of the outstanding principal amount of the debentures.
 This is because of the "net share settlement" feature of the debentures, under which we are required to pay the principal amount of the debentures in cash.
-The accounting method for net share settled convertible securities is currently under consideration by the Emerging Issues Task Force (EITF) of the Financial Accounting Standards Board (FASB).
-Under consideration is a proposed method of accounting for net share settled convertible securities under which the debt and equity components of the security would be bifurcated and accounted for separately.
-The outcome of this process could result in our being required to increase the number of shares we count as outstanding for purposes of measuring ser share, which would in turn reduce our earnings per share.
+The accounting method for net share settled convertible securities is currently under consideration by the Financial Accounting for net share settled convertible securities under which the debt and equity components of the security would be bifurcated and accounted for separately.
+The change, if enacted, is expected to take effect for fiscal periods beginning after December 15, 2007.
+If the proposed position is adopted, it would increase the interest expense reported on our statement of operations and, consequently, reduce our operating results.